Mel Karmazin: CBS and Viacom (1997–2004)

+Sirius (2004–2012)

-Karmazin became the CEO of Sirius in November 2004.
+From 2004 to 2012, he was the CEO of Sirius Radio (re-branded Sirius XM Radio after XM merged with Sirius in 2008).
+He became the CEO of Sirius in November 2004.
 He was a strong supporter of radio personality Howard Stern at Viacom, and Karmazin joined Sirius Radio shortly after the company signed Stern.
 In his first year at Sirius, Fortune magazine reported in November 2005, Karmazin reached deals with Ford and BMW to include the company's radios in their new cars and helped launch Sirius's first portable music player (both initiatives were in the wake of Sirius's rival, XM Radio, pioneering those moves).
 He also recruited Martha Stewart to Sirius, acquired the programming rights to NASCAR, and raised $500 million in debt financing.

+In October 2012, Karmazin announced that he would be stepping down on February 1, 2013.
+Upon his departure, John C. Malone took over Karmazin's role at SiriusXM.
+Karmazin's reported 2012 pay and severance from Sirius XM amounted to over $255 million, making him the third highest paid CEO that year after Mark Zuckerberg and Richard Kinder.

+For most of his career he has been known as a "Wall Street darling" for his ability to drive up the price of his various companies' stock.
+"The joke about him was that he was so pushy that advertisers used to buy airtime from Mel just to get him out of their office," according to a Fortune magazine article.
 Karmazin was inducted into the Broadcasting Hall of Fame, the National Radio Hall of Fame, a recipient of the National Association of Broadcasters National Radio Award, and the IRTS Gold Medal.

-Karmazin's reported 2012 pay and severance from Sirius XM amounted to over $255 million.

 Personal life

-In 1994, Karmazin divorced his wife Sharon Karmazin with whom he has two children: a daughter Dina Leslie Karmazin Elkins (born 1971) and a son Craig (born 1975).
+Karmazin and his former wife Sharon Karmazin have two children: a daughter Dina (born 1971) and a son Craig (born 1975).
 Sharon is the retired director of the East Brunswick Library and established the Karma Foundation dedicated to the development and enrichment of Jewish life.
+Like his father, Craig Karmazin went into radio, and founded Good Karma Broadcasting, which owns a number of radio stations.
+Dina graduated from the University of Miami and married in 1993.
+In 1994, Sharon and Mel divorced.

 In June 2001, Karmazin married his longtime executive assistant, Terry Malia.
-Craig Karmazin followed in his father's footsteps, when he began an internship at Infinity-owned WIP (AM) in Philadelphia in 1997.
-He is currently the principal owner of Good Karma Broadcasting, which owns eleven radio stations in four states, including eight sports radio stations.
-Dina graduated from the University of Miami and married in 1993.
 Karmazin is a resident of Greenwich, Connecticut.